Employee Privacy Notice

 We will not collect more data than is needed in order to recruit and we will not keep it longer than is necessary.
 The data asked for will be used to assess your suitability for employment.
 You don’t have to provide the data you are asked for, but it may affect your application if you don’t.

 Application & shortlisting stage

 Applications for employment are submitted electronically via Total Jobs.
 We also use employment agencies to fill vacancies when necessary.
 The recruiting manager, their Performance Compliance Manager, and the HR team will have access to the information received.
-Applicants are required to provide personal data including: name; contact details; previous experience; education; referees; answers to questions relevant to the role applied for; past criminal convictions and an appropriate DBS check where the specific post requires it; and, equal opportunities data (there is no obligation to provide this.)
+Applicants are required to provide personal data including: name; contact details; previous experience; education; referees; answers to questions relevant to the role applied for; driving licence and car insurance information where the specific post requires it; past criminal convictions and an appropriate DBS check where the specific post requires it; and, equal opportunities data (there is no obligation to provide this.)

 It is a regulatory requirement for care providers such as Choices that all applicants must also complete a health questionnaire and disclose any existing medical conditions.

 All the information provided during the recruitment process will only be used for the purpose of progressing the application, or to fulfil legal or regulatory requirements if necessary.

 Choices will not share any of the information provided during the recruitment process with any third party for marketing purposes, and we will not store any of the information outside the European Economic Area.

 Choices will use the contact details provided to contact the applicant to progress their application.
 The other information provided will be used to assess the applicant’s suitability for the role applied for.